- Before 1500 BCE

 Photography and the Art of Chance will reward specialists and general audiences, providing insights to a spectrum of readers disconcerted, resigned, or even enlivened by the apparent randomness and indifference that still characterizes so much of our modern lives.

-Assistant Professor, History of Art Department, University of California, Berkeley
+Associate Professor, Department of History of Art, University of California, Berkeley

 Please send comments about this review to email@example.com.